scrapy/scrapy/docs/topics/request-response.rst

 and returns a :class:`Response` object which travels back to the spider that issued the request.

-Both :class:`Request` and :class:`Response` classes have subclasses which adds additional functionality not required in the base classes.
+Both :class:`Request` and :class:`Response` classes have subclasses which add functionality not required in the base classes.
 These are described below in :ref:`topics-request-response-ref-request-subclasses` and :ref:`topics-request-response-ref-response-subclasses`.